 |Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

-(The original posts, tips and test notes from January 2016 follows.)
+(The original posts, tips and test notes from January 2016 - later updates added below.)

 Reader report follows, but see below for lots of notes/tips, info from my tests (OK), Yamaha user manuals, etc. (Also note not limited to Mac mini and Yamaha AVRs.)